Coming to Casterton?

 The site of Casterton emerged on a crossing place along the Glenelg River.
 Surveyed in 1840 it was named after an English village with some believing it is an intentional reference to the way in which the town is ‘protectively’ surrounded by a series of hills.

-By 1880 the large squatting runs were being broken up for closer settlement by selectors.
+By 1880 the large squatting runs were being broken up for ‘Closer Settlement’ by Selectors.
 The railway arrived in 1884 and Casterton became the western terminus of the state’s rail service.
 A kangaroo skin tannery was established in 1885 and a cheese factory in 1892.
-That same year the premier of Victoria, William Shiels (after whom part of the main thoroughfare is named), his ministry and about 40 journalists traveled to Casterton by a special train to present his policies in a media event which amounted to the first rural policy launch.
+That same year the Premier of Victoria, William Shiels (after whom part of the main thoroughfare is named), his ministry and about 40 journalists travelled to Casterton by a special train to present his policies in a media event which amounted to the first rural policy launch.

-Floods and fires have also been very much part of the district’s history.
+Floods and fires have also been very much a part of the district’s history.
 Although there had been previous floods, it was the devastating flood of 1906, which led to a number of rebuilding changes in Casterton.
-For example, the Albion Hotel, built in 1865 by the brothers Robert and George Grant, was a simple, single-storey, soled brick building with a wonderful symmetry of design.
-After the flood the Grant family demolished the original Hotel and replaced it with a far grander building.
-Erected on Elizabethan architecture, massive size, and the same beautiful symmetry as the original building, it was regarded as a showpiece in Western Victoria.
+For example, the Albion Hotel, built in 1865 by the brothers Robert and George Grant, was a simple, single storey, solid brick building with a wonderful symmetry of design.
+After the flood the Grant Family demolished the original hotel and replaced it with a far grandeur building.
+Erected of Elizabethan architecture, two storey of massive size but with the same beautiful symmetry as the original building.
+It was regarded as a showpiece in Western Victoria.